lemaoliu/lemaoliu.github.io/index.md

 ## More about me

 I am from Yugan in Jiangxi Provice, which is a small yet beautiful county near Poyang Lake, the largest freshwater lake in China.
 I earned my Ph.D. degree at Harbin Institute of Technology (HIT) in Oct.
 2013, under the instructions of Prof. [Tiejun Zhao](http://encs.hit.edu.cn/2016/0229/c5511a144140/page.htm) at HIT and Dr. [Taro Watanabe](https://sites.google.com/site/tarowtnb/) at NICT.
-After that, I was a postdoc researcher at the City University of New York, working with Prof. [Liang Huang](https://web.engr.oregonstate.edu/~huanlian/); and then I was a researcher at NICT Japan between Sept.
-2014 and March 2017.
+After that, I was a postdoc researcher at the City University of New York, working with Prof. [Liang Huang](https://web.engr.oregonstate.edu/~huanlian/); I was a researcher at NICT Japan between Sept.
+2014 and March 2017; and
+I was a senior and principal researcher at Tencent working with [Guoping Huang](https://scholar.google.com/citations?user=xSkkA7UAAAAJ&hl=en) and [Shuming Shi](https://scholar.google.com/citations?user=Lg31AKMAAAAJ&hl=en) between April 2017 and Sept.
+2025.

 ## News
 - 05/2024: Six papers accepted by ACL 2024.